Symptoms of Polycystic Ovarian Syndrome (PCOS)

 - Little by little, that can lead into depression.

 So remember: when you’re feeling overcome by your emotions, seek help from a doctor.
 Ask your doctor for a blood test to find out if it’s due to hormonal changes.

 Elevated blood pressure and cholesterol

 The most complicated thing about polycystic ovarian syndrome is that it can cause serious problems in women, sometimes from a very young age.

 - Girls just over 20 can suffer from weight problems, diabetes, hypertension, and high cholesterol.

-In conclusion, the clearest symptoms of polycystic ovarian syndrome are irregular periods, difficulty conceiving, and excess weight.
+The last thing we want to point out is that the clearest symptoms of polycystic ovarian syndrome are irregular periods, difficulty conceiving, and excess weight.

 You should always seek a proper diagnosis and the right treatment for you.

 A healthy diet, exercise, reducing stress, and getting regular medical exams all can help bring back your quality of life.